Linuxfabrik/lfops/roles/hetzner_vm/README.md

 #### hetzner_vm__server_type

 The Hetzner server type.
+This defines the number of CPU cores, the CPU type, the disk space and the memory size.
 The possible options can be obtained using `hcloud server-type list`.
 Note that you cannot upgrade a running instance.
 Either stop the instance using `hetzner_vm__state: 'stopped'` or set `hetzner_vm__force: true`.

 Example:
 ```yaml